-The field of education offers teachers a wide variety of career opportunities.
-A vast array of educational levels, subjects and academic specialties make education an intriguing field.
+The vast array of educational levels, subjects and academic specialties make education an intriguing field.
 Continue reading to learn about some of the training and career opportunities for teachers.

 The field of education includes teachers who work in kindergarten through high school (K-12), colleges and universities (postsecondary), special education and adult education.
 Teachers educate students in academic subjects, provide guidance for their social development and participate in extracurricular activities.
 Those who are interested in motivating others, have excellent communication skills and are drawn to intellectually stimulating environments may enjoy pursuing occupations in education.